jediofgever/perception_docker_images/README.md

 docker pull  jediofgever/pcdet:latest
 ```

-Note; To able to use these two images simultanously, you will need lots of free disk space and a decent Nvidia GPU.
+Note; To able to use these two images simultanously, you will need lots of free disk space (at least 60GB) and a decent NVidia GPU.

 start a runtime container from this image,